magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 For environment specific variables, including sensitive data and values, you can add those variables after we update your Project Web Interface.
 If you have environment variables in an `env.php` file, the file continues working after converting.
 You can add and manage these variables via SSH and CLI commands directly into the Staging and Production environments.

 ## Enter a ticket for updating the Project Web Interface {#enable}
-Enter a Support ticket requesting to have your project enabled with Wings.
-We will review the infrastructure and settings, create user and environment variables for Staging and Production environments.
+Enter a [Support ticket]({{page.baseurl}}cloud/bk-cloud.html#gethelp) requesting to have your project enabled with Wings.
+We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.

+When done, you can access review your project through the [Project Web Interface]({{page.baseurl}}cloud/project/projects.html).

 ## Optional, move environment variables {#move-variables}
 Optionally, after conversion you can also migrate specific environment variables manually into the Project Web Interface for Staging and Production.
 This is not required, but supported.